SivaGanesh2000/Assignment/README.md

 Proper IAM permissions to create

 ### Variables
-The configuration expects few variables which are listed in variables.tf file an example is provided with name dev.auto.tfvars
+The configuration expects few variables which are listed in 'variables.tf' file an example is provided with name 'dev.auto.tfvars'

 ### Usage
 Initialize Terraform: